 Some books are rich in useable quotes.

 Buffett’s Bites: The Essential Investor’s Guide to Warren Buffett’s Shareholder Letters by L.J.
-Rittenhouse must have plenty of great quotes.
+Rittenhouse has plenty of great quotes.
 Unfortunately, it lacks an index.

 When you’re looking for quotes, a Kindle or other e-reader may make your research easier.
 At a minimum, a great index will help.

 Compile your own collection of quotations

 If you enjoy using quotes in your writing, them save great quotations as you see them.
 You can find them in anything you read or listen to.

 In the old days, I recommended scribbling them in a paper notebook.
 These days, it’s probably more efficient to save quotes online in a Word document or an app like Evernote or OneNote.